Elements-Agency/benjaminjyoung/content/artwork/howards-hills/index.md

 date: 2024-09-10
 title: Howard's Hills
 description: A Wyeth style watercolor painting watching the artist's father limp along the winter grass rut to the childhood hills the artist belonged.
-alt: This watercolor painting depicts a solitary figure walking toward a rustic white farmhouse, set against a backdrop of rolling hills and bare trees under a soft, muted sky.
+alt: This watercolor painting by Ben Young depicts a solitary figure walking toward a rustic white farmhouse, set against a backdrop of rolling hills and bare trees under a soft, muted sky.
-author: Benjamin J. Young
+author: Ben Young

 aliases: [/howards-hills, /arwtwork/howards-hills]
 images: ['painting.jpg']